Harvesting in Château Palmer's vineyard, September 2005. Copyright. Alain Vacheron

 (DURING THE BERLIN TASTING IN COPENHAGEN - BORDEAUX, ITALY AND CHILE)

-2005 LATOUR: Dark and red colour.
-Incredibly refined on the nose/palate, sophisticated all they way, tight, wonderfully balanced with silky black cherries/blackcurrants and silky tannins.
+2005 LATOUR: Dark and red color.
+Incredibly refined on the nose/palate, sophisticated, tight, and wonderfully balanced with silky black cherries/blackcurrants and silky tannins.
 It had more than 30 seconds long lingering meaty finish.
 My first sniff and sip of the wine in glass 6 left me with no doubt – it was one of the big boys from Bordeaux.
-I was however in no doubt that the wine in question was Latour 2005.
+I was, however, in no doubt that the wine in question was Latour 2005.
 99p.

-2005 MOUTON ROTHSCHILD: Black red coloured wine, dusty blackcurrants on the nose and palate, very sophisticated, fabulous length and wonderful balance.
-Elegant, not especially concentrated but incredibly well-knitted.
-My initial impression was Bordeaux because of this wine's elegance and complexity and my guess was Lafite 2005.
-It turned out to be Mouton 2005 and I was impressed, that it tasted better than out of the barrel in April 2006.
+2005 MOUTON ROTHSCHILD: Black red colored wine, dusty blackcurrants on the nose and palate, sophisticated, fabulous length, and wonderful balance.
+Elegant, not especially concentrated, but incredibly well-knitted.
+My initial impression was Bordeaux because of this wine's elegance and complexity; my guess was Lafite 2005.
+It turned out to be Mouton 2005, and I was impressed that it tasted better than out of the barrel in April 2006.
 98p.

 ADDITIONAL WINES TASTED IN COPENHAGEN IN JULY 2008

-2005 BATAILLEY: More intense in terms of aroma, more concentrated and with a better structure that Lynch Moussas.
-Not bad at all.
+2005 BATAILLEY: More intense in aroma, more concentrated, and better structured than Lynch Moussas.
+Good.
 90p.

-2005 BRANE CANTENAC: I was not impressed with this wine in April 2006 and it didn't impress me either in July 2008.
-Ok fruit but quite diluted and simple.
-Obviously, there was a big yield there and not a careful selection of grapes for Grand Vin.
-Missed opportunity to make a nice wine, that's for sure.
+2005 BRANE CANTENAC: I was not impressed with this wine in April 2006, and it didn't impress me either in July 2008.
+Ok, fruit, but quite diluted and simple.
+There was a big yield and not a careful selection of grapes for Grand Vin.
+It was missed opportunity to make a nice wine, that's for sure.
 86p.

-2005 LASCOMBES: I was incredibly impressed by this wine from the barrel in April 2006 and it hasn't lost anything of the goodies when in the bottle.
-Incredibly aromatic, intense and tempting wine, which grabs your attention with the exquisite combination of power and elegance.
+2005 LASCOMBES: I was incredibly impressed by this wine from the barrel in April 2006, and it hasn't lost anything of the goodies in the bottle.
+Incredibly aromatic, intense, and tempting wine grabs your attention with the exquisite combination of power and elegance.
 Delicious treat!
 95p.

-2005 TROTTEVIEILLE: There were violets, cherries, strong backbone and elegance.
+2005 TROTTEVIEILLE: There were violets, cherries, a strong backbone, and elegance.
 Very balanced and very tasty.
 92p.

 2005 FIGEAC: I liked this wine very much with its silkiness.
 Very refined wine with aromatic dark fruit, elegant and round.
-A really fine glass of wine.
+An excellent glass of wine.
 92p

-2005 PICHON BARON: I wrote in April 2006 that it was made in modern style and I still think it's modern-styled wine.
+2005 PICHON BARON: I wrote in April 2006 that it was made in a modern style, and I still think it is.
 I expected more of this wine in terms of depth and length.
-It seemed to have a bit too hollow midpalate and it went down in the aftertaste far too quickly.
+It seemed to have a bit too hollow midpalate and went down in the aftertaste far too quickly.
 91p.

-2005 MONTROSE: From the very first moment this wine offers you a self-service board of splendidly aromatic fruit (blueberries, blackcurrants and black cherries), powerful yet impeccably harmonious attitude, stunning depth, many layers to dig in and very long aftertaste.
-This is pure class and what's very important you can taste terroir here and not the modern gimmicks.
+2005 MONTROSE: From the very first moment, this wine offers you a self-service board of splendidly aromatic fruit (blueberries, blackcurrants, and black cherries), a powerful yet impeccably harmonious attitude, stunning depth, many layers to dig in, and very long aftertaste.
+This is pure class, and what's very important is that you can taste terroir here, not the modern gimmicks.
 97p.

-2005 COS D'ESTOURNEL: Not really my cup of tea.
-Tasted very extracted, lot of oak and was quite dry on the palate.
-Depth is there, power is there but I'm afraid terroir isn't there!
-Did I catch this wine in a bad moment?
+2005 COS D'ESTOURNEL: Not my cup of tea.
+It tasted very extracted, a lot of oak, and was quite dry on the palate.
+Depth and power are there, but I'm afraid soil character isn't there!
+Did I catch this wine at the wrong moment?
 90-92p for now.

-2005 COUTET: I really like Coutet because it never seems to be overdone.
-It was a beautiful wine with an aroma of acacia flower, pineapple and peach, incredibly elegant and gracious touch, splendid sweetness and acidity, refined and delicate on the palate and smooth finish.
-Despite being on the light side, there was no limit for how much you did adore this heartbreaker wine!
-It is well-suited for 12-18 years additional cellaring.
+2005 COUTET: I like Coutet because it always seems balanced.
+It was a beautiful wine with an aroma of acacia flower, pineapple, and peach, an exquisite and gracious touch, splendid sweetness and acidity, refined and delicate on the palate, and a smooth finish.
+Despite being on the light side, there was no limit to how much you did adore this heartbreaker wine!
+It is well-suited for 12-18 years of additional cellaring.

-2005 LAFAURIE PEYRAGUEY: This is one of the most reliable properties in the district, which mix power and elegance in a beautiful way.
-It seemed to follow in 2001 vintage's tracks with excellently botrytised fruit flavours of apricots, peaches, oranges/orange peel, lusciousness, refinement, super elegance and exquisite balance.
+2005 LAFAURIE PEYRAGUEY: This is one of the most reliable properties in the district, which beautifully mixes power and elegance.
+It seemed to follow in 2001 vintage tracks with excellently botrytised fruit flavors of apricots, peaches, oranges/orange peel, lusciousness, refinement, super elegance, and exquisite balance.
 Gorgeous wine for keeping in the next 15-20 years.
 93+p.

 ADDITIONAL WINE TASTED IN COPENHAGEN IN SEPTEMBER 2010

-2005 BON PASTEUR: This was a strong wine, which had big quantities of dark berries, tannin, and big depth.
+2005 BON PASTEUR: This was a strong wine, which had large quantities of dark berries, tannin, and big depth.
 Chocolate powder, black cherries.
 94p.

-2005 CANTEMERLE: A bit closed at the moment but still impressed with a beautiful nose of blueberries and blackberries, ripe and sweet tannins, and great finesse.
+2005 CANTEMERLE: A bit closed now but still impressed with a beautiful nose of blueberries and blackberries, ripe and sweet tannins, and great finesse.
 Delicious wine.
 92p.

-2005 FONTENIL: It was aromatic and sappy, strong and powerful wine with rock-solid backbone.
+2005 FONTENIL: It was an aromatic, sappy, strong wine with a rock-solid backbone.
 Splendid balance and depth.
 Brilliant wine.
 92p.

-2005 LAFON ROCHET: Hugely aromatic wine with dark chocolate and cocoa on the nose, splendidly constructed, well-structured and with great balance.
+2005 LAFON ROCHET: Hugely aromatic wine with dark chocolate and cocoa on the nose, splendidly constructed, well-structured, and balanced.
 93p.

-2005 TALBOT: Maybe not as impressive as tasted in April 2006 during primeur week but still this property can be proud of its effort in 2005.
-A lot of stuffing, lot of berries, strong and powerful.
-Will improve over the next 10 years.
+2005 TALBOT: Maybe not as impressive as it tasted in April 2006 during primeur week, but still, this property can be proud of its effort in 2005.
+A lot of stuffing, a lot of berries, strong.
+It will improve over the next ten years.
 93p.